asift91/Manual_Migration/option1.md

             ```
                 mysql -h db_server_name -u db_login_name -pdb_pass dbname >/path/to/.sql file
             ```
+        - *Note:* MySQL connection details are available in Azure Portal.
+            - Go to the Azure Portal and select the Resource Group.
+            - Select the Azure Database for MySQL server resource and get the details from the overview.
+            -   Server name and Server admin login name, password can be changed in the portal.

+        - Change the database details in moodle configuration file (/moodle/config.php).
+            - Update the following parameters in config.php
+                - dbhost, dbname, dbuser, dbpass, dataroot and wwwroot.
+                - Above details are available in Azure portal except the dataroot and wwwrooot.
+            ```
+                cd /moodle/html/moodle/
+                vi config.php
+                # update the database details and save the file.
+            ```

     - Configure folder premissions
         - Set 755 and www-data owner:group permissions to Moodle folder
             ```